Business continuity is about taking responsibility for your business and enabling it to stay on course, whatever it has to face.

-Understanding the organisation - business impact analysis
+Understanding your organisation - the business impact analysis

 - the records and documents you need everyday